 Lohri - Festival of harvest, dance and celebrations

-Lohri is the harvest festival that is popularly celebrated on 13th January.
-It is a festival of zest and Zeal that mark the culmination of the chilly winter.
+Lohri is the harvest festival that is popularly celebrated with great zest and Zeal.
+This festival mark the culmination of the chilly winter.
 It is the time when the sun changes its position from the North direction to the South direction.
 It is time when days are going to be big means sun remains for longer duration.

 How People celebrate Lohri: